sagagliardo/ansible-role-degoss/README.md

 <dl>
   <dt><code>tests</code></dt>
-  <dd>A Goss test file or list of files to run on the target machine.</dd>
+  <dd>A Goss test file or list of files to run on the target machine.
+These test files should be listed in an array like in the example playbook below.</dd>
   <dt><code>version</code></dt>
   <dd>The version string of Goss to install.
 Example: <code>0.2.5</code>.</dd>
 </dl>